 Decorations are allowed, provided that bows are attached with something that doesn't scratch or stick to the pews.
 A rubber band or ribbon works best and is preferred.
 Floral arrangements are permitted.
 Every bride has a certain vision for their special day and we are open to any ideas you may have.
 Please call a member of our Guest Services Team at 630.420.6010 with your ideas, and we will do our best to accommodate your request.

-The budget for the Innovation Gateway is $3.7 million.
-The Naperville Heritage Society, administrator of Naper Settlement, has recently received a generous combined grant award and gifts totaling $1,000,000 in support of the museum's Heritage Gateway and Innovation Hall.
-The Naperville Heritage Society received a $500,000 grant from the Tellabs Foundation, and gifts totaling $500,000 from Christopher and Christine Birck and The Birck Family Fund at The Chicago Community Foundation.
+The estimated cost for the Innovation Gateway is $3.66 million.
+The Naperville Heritage Society, administrator of Naper Settlement, has received over $1.4M in state grants and generous awards from private donors and foundations, including a $500,000 grant from the Tellabs Foundation and gifts totaling $500,000 from Christopher and Christine Birck and The Birck Family Foundation at The Chicago Community Foundation.

 You can help in a variety of ways!
 We are looking for donations of all kinds, including financial support, oral histories, and artifacts.
-We are incredibly excited to get this project off the ground and with your help we can make this happen.
-To donate or to learn more, please email us.
+We are incredibly excited to get this project off the ground and with your help, we can make this happen.
+Donate online today or email us to learn more

 For information on admission fees and hours, please view the admissions and hours.

 Naper Settlement is located at the corner of Aurora Avenue and Webster Street at the south end of downtown Naperville, which is just 28 miles west of Chicago.
 The address is: 523 S Webster Street Naperville, IL 60540

 Yes.
 The lower level of the Century Memorial Chapel holds 80 to 85 people, and the tavern in the Pre-Emption House holds 44 people.